 Khalid Mish'al says, "We deal with Christian brothers as an essential component of the people and the homeland, and an active part in the fight against occupation, away from considerations of who is Muslim and who is Christian.
-We are partners in the homeland, and everyone has rights and responsibilities."142 in this regard in its Charter, stating, "The Islamic Resistance Movement is a humanistic movement that takes care of human rights and follows the tolerance of Islam with respect to people of other faiths.
-Never does it attack any of them except those who show enmity toward it or stand in its path to stop the movement or waste its efforts."143
+We are partners in the homeland, and everyone has rights and responsibilities."
+144

 Christians in Palestine do not constitute their own political party or resistance factions.
-They are present in all Palestinian factions, especially the DFLP and PFLP, as well as the Fatah movement.
+They are present in all Palestinian factions, especially the Democratic Front for the Liberation of Palestine (DFLP) and the Popular Front for the Liberation of Palestine (PFLP), as well as the Fatah movement.
 Some Christian leaders assumed important posts in the PA and the inner sanctum of Yasir 'Arafat and the PLO.